Everyone is wondering which is better between Aimlab vs Kovaak’s.

 Even though this is true, I had to personally search up what sensitivity conversion I should use myself because the game I was playing wasn’t on there.
 Aimlab makes a lot of the problems Kovaak’s has, a lot easier.

-But, if I was to compare the two trainers, I think the gun models and viewmodel customisation in Aimlab is a lot better.
-Not only can you choose common guns from games such as the AK-47, but you can also tweak your viewmodel to simulate your chosen game even more.
+But, if I were to compare the two trainers, I think the gun models and view model customization in Aimlab are a lot better.
+Not only can you choose common guns from games such as the AK-47, but you can also tweak your view model to simulate your chosen game even more.

-I’m a fan of the user customisation, but I don’t personally like the weapon viewmodels.
+I’m a fan of the user customization, but I don’t personally like the weapon view models.
 I find the animations are a bit clunky in Aimlab and the weapon models are very limited in Kovaak’s.

 That’s a big thing with aim trainers, you want to be able to simulate training your aim as if you were in a competitive FPS game.